objectgyan/ms-gpio/README.md

 ## Usage
 In order to work with Raspberry PI GPIOs, node application must run under root access

-Prior to reading or writing on a pin, **setup** operation must be performed.After this write and read operatin on a pin can be done.
+Prior to reading or writing on a pin, **setup** operation must be performed.
+After this write and read operation on a pin can be done.

 ## API

 ### Methods

 #### setup(pinNo, direction)
 Sets up a pin for read or write.
-Must be done before the pin can be used.
+It must be done before the pin can be used for either reading or writing
 * pinNo : Reference to the GPIO pin
 * direction: The pin direction, pass either InputMode for read mode or OutputMode for write mode.
 Defaults to OutputMode.